python - merge a few lists and regroup them into a dictionary to plot to multi-series Highcharts -

 i think want this:

-animals = ['hamster', 'dolphin', 'ant', 'hamster', 'hamster', 'ant'] dates = [20151007, 20151007, 20151007, 20141007, 20120101, 20010101] totals = [27, 5, 5, 5, 18, 40] readings = list(zip(animals, dates, totals)) dates = set(dates) data = dict() animal in animals: data[animal] = {(date, total) (x, date, total) in readings if x == animal} missingdates = dates - {d[0] d in data[animal] } data[animal] |= {(date, 0) date in missingdates}
+animals = ['hamster', 'dolphin', 'ant', 'hamster', 'hamster', 'ant'] dates = [20151007, 20151007, 20151007, 20141007, 20120101, 20010101] totals = [27, 5, 5, 5, 18, 40] readings = list(zip(animals, dates, totals)) dates = set(dates) data = dict() animal in animals: data[animal] = {(date, total) (x, date, total) in readings if x == animal} missingdates = dates - {d[0] d in data[animal] } data[animal] |= {(date, 0) date in missingdates} at point, data is

 {'dolphin': {(20120101, 0), (20151007, 5), (20141007, 0), (20010101, 0)}, 'hamster': {(20151007, 27), (20141007, 5), (20120101, 18), (20010101, 0)}, 'ant': {(20120101, 0), (20151007, 5), (20141007, 0), (20010101, 40)}}